aditya43/aws/README.md

     * `ECR`: `Docker Container Registry` hosten by AWS.
 - ECS & Docker are very popular for **microservices**.
 - `IAM Security & Roles` at the `ECS Task Level`.

+### Docker
+- Docker is `Container Technology`.
+- Run a containerized application on any machine with Docker installed.
+- **Containers allows our application to work the same way anywhere (Portability).**
+- Containers are isolated from each other.
+- Control how much memory/CPU is allocated to your container.
+- Ability to restrict network rules.
+- More efficient than Virtual Machines.
+- Scame containers up and down very quickly (seconds).